zhangtdavid/SimCity/README.md

 * Market
   - Designed and implemented market
 * Market and Restaurant Integration
   - Integrated market interactions with personal market.
-Attempted to assist with market integrations with other restaurants.
+Attempted to assist with market integrations of other restaurants.

 ### Ryan Choi (19%)
 * Housing